redwoodjs/redwood/docs/docs/tutorial/chapter5/testing.md

 error Command failed with exit code 1.
 ```

-To clear the error and to proceed with running the test suite head over to your `.env` file and add the following line:
+To clear the error and to proceed with running the test suite, head over to your `.env` file and add the following line:

 ```bash
 TEST_DATABASE_URL=<the same url as DATABASE_URL>